albumprinter/infra-terraform-modules/modules/sqs_queue/README.md

 # Module: SQS Queue

-This module provisions a SQS Queue.
+This module provisions a SQS Queue with an optional queue policy.

 ## Examples